sec-js/PtestMethod/LFF-IPS-P1-IntelligenceGathering.rst

 `SpiderFoot <http://www.spiderfoot.net/>`_ is an open source intelligence automation tool.
 Its goal is to automate the process of gathering intelligence about a given target, which may be an IP address, domain name, hostname or network subnet.
 SpiderFoot can be used offensively, i.e. as part of a black-box penetration test to gather information about the target or defensively to identify what information your organization is freely providing for attackers to use against you.

-..
-Todo:: add example?

 Intrigue.io
 -----------

 `Intrigue <https://github.com/intrigueio/intrigue-core>`_ makes it easy to discover information about the attack surface connected to the Internet.
 Intrigue utilizes common OSINT sources via “tasks” to create “entities”.
 Each discovered entity can be used to discover more information, either automatically or manually.

-..
-Todo:: to the Internet > about the attacker surface of a given domain/host connected to the Internet?

-..
-Todo:: demo?

 Ivre: A tool for domain flyovers
 ---------------------------------

-`IVRE <http://www.ivre.rocks/>`_is an open-source framework for network recon.
+`IVRE <http://www.ivre.rocks/>`_ is an open-source framework for network recon.
 It relies on open-source well-known tools (Nmap, Zmap, Masscan, Bro and p0f) to gather data (network intelligence), stores it in a database (MongoDB), and provides tools to analyze it.

 It includes a Web interface aimed at analyzing Nmap scan results (since it relies on a database, it can be much more efficient with huge scans than a tool like Zenmap, the Nmap GUI, for example).